Miiyamoto255/MiniVirus/README.md

 A mini virus for Windows.
 It isn't detected as a virus from Windows Defender!
 The virus is just a bat file that fulls your RAM until your PC crashes.
 RUN THIS AT YOUR OWN RISK!
+note: download the source code and extract it; then open the virus.bat file